abbreviatedman/spellbound/data/quotes.md

 305
 00:17:00,663 --> 00:17:03,665
-I was...
+I was…

 306
 00:17:03,766 --> 00:17:06,601
-born in Indiana...
+born in Indiana…

 307
 00:17:06,703 --> 00:17:08,904